 - Leisure Pool: The star of the show is the large outdoor “fancy pool,” kept at a blissful 33-35°C (91-95°F).
 It’s equipped with all the modern fun: a swirling “lazy river” corridor that playfully pushes you along, powerful neck showers that pound the tension from your shoulders, and underwater jets built into benches for a perfect back massage.
 We could have stayed there for hours.

 - Lap Pools: Flanking the leisure pool are two cooler swimming pools (22°C and 26°C) for those who want to get some proper exercise.
 Crucial local knowledge: a swim cap is mandatory in these two pools.
 They are very strict about this rule, and it catches out nearly every tourist.
-You can buy one on-site, but it’s cheaper to bring your own.
+You can buy one on-site for 2,100 Ft, but it’s way cheaper to bring your own.

 The Historic Thermal Heart